vdasu/lighter-r/README.md

 ## Notes ##
 1. The `-a` option should not be used while proceesing LIGHTER-R (i.e., with the `-q` option).
 2. As the Fredkin gates have more than one effective output lines (the output lines which are not readily any input line), those gates are implemented separately.
 3. *The source codes come with no warranty.
-See the LICENSE file for more details.*
+See the "LICENSE" file for more details.*
 4. *We invite you to contribute: Please feel free to suggest/contribute new changes or fix bugs or add documentation.*

 ## Contributors ##